Skip to main content

 Description:

 The CORCINCH-HF Study is designed to evaluate the safety and efficacy of the AccuCinch® Ventricular Restoration System, a minimally invasive, transcatheter approach to treat the enlarged left ventricle.
 The AccuCinch System is designed to improve the structure and function of the heart and help bring relief to HF patients who remain symptomatic despite current guideline-directed medical care, including cardiac resynchronization therapy.
-As you know, these patients often have few options left, such as implantation of a left ventricular assist device (LVAD), heart transplant, or palliative care.
+These patients often have few options, such as implantation of a left ventricular assist device (LVAD), heart transplant, or palliative care.

 Device/Therapy Involved: AccuCinch Ventricular Restoration System vs Guideline-Directed Medical Therapy